Pispros/free-html-local-ssh-manager/README.md

 # free-html-local-ssh-manager
 Manage local ssh connections with HTML/Nodejs app ~ You can inspect the code and won't find any backdoor! <br>

+# Requirements

+Node server + Web Server (Nginx or Apache or whatever you like...)

 # Instructions

 Install npm packages